jonathansillito/open-source-project-course/modules/curious/investigating-code.md

 * High-level understanding of architecture and design (including rationale)
 * Necessary domain knowledge

-## JS NOTES

-Thanks for the draft Tom.
-Here are some initial thoughts and/or questions.

-* Would it make sense to talk about learning programming languages and frameworks in this context?
-Or would that be better in its own module?
-Of course it is hard to understand a code base if you don't understand the programming languages, key frameworks, et.

-* One thing I was thinking about (that may be worth considering as we refine this topic) is that code archeology is a fairly general term and it may be worth considering thinking about more specific versions.
-So for example ...

-  * Questions based vs. task based vs. general familiarization vs. design rationale ...
-  * Static structure vs. control flow vs. data flow

-* Also, would it help to refine the exercise perhaps by giving the students a couple questions to answer or tasks to perform or ?

-* Consider adding: how to ask good questions (of project participants, say)

 ## Learning outcomes
 By discussing code investigation, our aim is to: